insighio/docs/content/hardware/deprecated/_index.en.md

 ---
-title: Inactive
+title: Deprecated
-identifier: "hardware@inactive"
+identifier: "hardware@deprecated"
 parent: "hardware"
 weight: 3
 collapsed: true
 ---

-This is a series of inactive hardware boards that are not commercially available.
+This is a series of deprecated hardware boards that are not commercially available.
 These fall broadly into 2 categories:

 * **Category 1:** Designs that are not actively maintained but may revive if there is new interest.
 This includes:
   * Sensor or connectivity shields developed mainly for special projects/demonstration purposes